1. When to Apply

 After You Submit Your Application

 Be alert for email notifications of new messages in your application account.
 The first message will be an acknowledgement of receipt (AOR) with your application number.
-If IRCC requests you to take action, or supply additional documents, there will be a strict deadline for you to comply.
+If IRCC requests you to take action, or supply additional documents, there will be a strict deadline for you to respond.

 Processing Times